brineamelia/P1-WIL/README.md

 With more time and knowledge I would like to add further pages and images including graphs and information on companies profitability.
 I would also like to add an optin to sign-up for a monthly newsletter and a short survey at the end of the last page.

-FUNCTIONALITY
 ---
-All links have been clicked and hovered over to ensure accessibility

-All pages loaded correctly on all size devices that were checked

-All social media links worked correctly

-All images loaded on each pages as expected

-All external links opened in a new tab and went to the correct website
 --- ---
 TECHNOLOGIES
 ---